guystrelitz/semver-bump-micro/README.md

 `semver-bump-micro` increments only the micro version.
 I've taken the view that this is the one that needs frequent automatic updating.
 Minor and major versions can be managed manually and intentionally.

+It's designed to increment on pushes to main, not to count every commit.
+Incrementing on push strikes a good balance between automation and simplicity, while:
+1. reliably providing a simple, always-increasing version number for every available code version;
+2. indicating how far apart two versions are.

 The semantic version is maintained in a version file that:
 - contains **only** a valid semantic version number
 - can be named anything and kept anywhere in your repository